Amy Cohen - Founder and Director

 Jonathan has a BA in Physical Education from the State University of New York at Cortland.
 Currently he teaches the Cornell University PE Juggling Class.
 From when the juggling class was first introduced in 2008, he has developed the curriculum for the class.
 Jonathan is also a substitute teacher for Ithaca City School District and the Boys' JV Soccer coach for Ithaca High School.

 Jonathan is inspired by the ability of his students and how quickly they grow and master new skills.
 He believes circus is hard work and rewarding.
 To learn new skills it takes patience, persistence, and sometimes a great deal of effort and time but the rewards can be endless.
 Growing as a person, inspiring others, engaging physical exercise, and building lasting friendships are just a few of the benefits of circus.

-Our 2017 Teachers: Kevin Flanagan, Avi Baumgold, Steve Kuramoto, Alex Sosebee, Copper Santiago, Holly Adams, Emily Healy, Jon Billing, Jen Agans, Claire Dehm, and Amy Cohen.
+Our 2018 Teachers: Avi Baumgold, Steve Kuramoto, Alex Sosebee, Holly Adams, Emily Healy, Jon Billing, Josh Mosier, Heather Scheck, Claire Dehm, and Amy Cohen.